eriksacre/devcontainers/README.md

 curl -sSL https://raw.githubusercontent.com/eriksacre/devcontainers/main/mp_command.sh >> ~/.bashrc && source ~/.bashrc
 ```

+If you installed the command and you want to update it to the current version: `mp_update`

 ## The code behind devcontainer setup

+> [!NOTE]
+> When using the mp command, this happens automatically behind the scenes.

 Use this one-liner to download and execute the setup script in your project directory: